davekinkead/thesis/paper.coffee.md

   2. Each polity satisfies the competency requirement even when the political space does.

 When the distribution of voter belief is uniform, where we draw the boundaries of our democracies is largely irrelevant for content-independent accounts of democracy.
-Any account of democratic inclusion is likely to be compatible with accounts of democratic authority in this case.
+Any account of democratic inclusion will do.

-But when the distribution of voter belief is clustered, where we draw boundaries of our democracies becomes critically important.
+But when the distribution of voter belief is clustered, where we draw boundaries of our democracies becomes very important.
 In this case, any compatible account of democratic inclusion will need to demonstrate that each polity statisfies the competency requirement for epistemic justifications.

 We can summarise this insight by stating that the Boundary Problem only becomes a problem for content-independent justifications of democracy when homogeneity of voter belief is high within polities but low between them.
+In these instances, how we bound the demos and draw political borders is critical.

 ##  Content Relative Outcomes

 Not all instrumental accounts of democracy are epistemic however.
 Utilitarians justify democracy on the grounds that it promotes the greatest happiness.
-Majority voting maximizes the expected utility of voter preferences when each individual has an equal chance of preferring each of two alternatives [@rae].
-But one needn't be a card carrying utilitarian to employ such an approach.  @rousseau argued that majority rule realises the general will of the people and this gives us reasons to obey, while social choice theorists hold that majority voting realises individual choice when collectively binding decisions must be made (@may1952).
+Majority voting maximizes the expected utility of voter preferences when each individual has an equal chance of preferring each of two alternatives [@rae1969].
+But one needn't be a card carrying utilitarian to employ such an approach.  @rousseau1920 argued that majority rule realises the general will of the people and this gives us reasons to obey, while social choice theorists hold that majority voting realises individual choice when collectively binding decisions must be made (@may1952).

-While these accounts of democracy are considerably different, they all share a similarity in that the value of democracy stems from some content-relative criteria - of fidelity between individual preference and collective outcomes.
+While these accounts of democracy differ in many ways, they all share a similarity in that the value of democracy stems from some content-relative criteria - of fidelity between individual preference and collective outcomes.
 It is not the contents of the outcome of a democratic process that matters per se, but rather how well this collective outcome matches the wants, preferences, or intent of individual participants.

 We can judge these content-relative outcomes by defining the fidelity of a democratic procedure as the likelihood that an individual's preference is the same as, or compatible, with the majority outcome.
 Formalising fidelity as individual-collective choice equivalence we get:

     Space::fidelity = () ->